India is No. 102 in coronavirus genetic sequencing, leaving many unknowns on variants amid the surge

 B.1.1.7 is highly transmissible and the most dominant variant scientists know of in global circulation.
 It has been detected across India, primarily in the north, said Ravi Gupta, professor of clinical microbiology at the Cambridge Institute for Therapeutic Immunology and Infectious Diseases.

-B. 1.617 is sometimes called the “double mutant” because of two genetic changes that could make it more transmissible.
-It’s so far found to be dominating cases in India’s Maharashtra state, which includes Mumbai, according to Gupta.
+B.1.617 is sometimes called the “double mutant” because of two genetic changes that could make it more transmissible.
+According to Gupta, it’s so far found to be dominating cases in India’s Maharashtra state, which includes Mumbai.

-This past winter, India launched a sequencing body, the Indian SARS-COV-2 Genomics Consortium, with the aim of sequencing around 5 percent of all cases.
+This past winter, India launched a sequencing body, the Indian SARS-CoV-2 Genomics Consortium, with the aim of sequencing around 5 percent of all cases.
 That never happened.

 Sequencing takes a high level of infrastructure and funding.
 India, which spent very little per capita on health care before the pandemic, has not been able to quickly make the investments to scale up, said Gupta.

-But even the United States, which has more resources to spend on genetic sequencing, has lagged in contrast to countries like Britain, which currently ranks eighth.
+But even the United States, which has more resources to spend on genetic sequencing, has lagged behind in contrast with countries such as Britain, which ranks eighth.

-The United States has “the technical ability for the right labs and expertise” but other factors, such as navigating “logistics and political mandates,” have not fallen into place, said MacInnis.
+The United States has “the technical ability for the right labs and expertise” but other factors, such as navigating “logistics and political mandates,” have not fallen into place, MacInnis said.
 As the level of new U.S. infections has dropped some in recent weeks, however, the rate of genetic sequencing has somewhat increased, she said.

-Gupta said that getting people vaccinated, while continuing to study what’s driving infections, remains the most important way to cut transmission.
+Gupta said getting people vaccinated, while continuing to study what’s driving infections, remains the most important way to cut transmission.

 “Countries need to realize it’s unfortunately just not going to go away,” said Gupta, referring to the coronavirus.
 “Countries need to know what’s circulating and what to do about it.”